Quantum Information Dimension and Geometric Entropy: Examples

 With this, given a point $(p,\phi)$, the state orthogonal to $\ket{p,\phi}$ is simply $\ket{1-p,\phi+\pi}$.
 This means $\braket{p,\phi}{1-p,\phi+\pi}= 0$ for all $(p,\phi)$.
 Hence, this results in the unitary $U := U(B)$ that implements $B$ on the Hilbert space:

+As a result, iterates of $U$ implement the EBM on $\mathbb{C}P^1$.
+Calling $(p_n,\phi_n)$ the state after $n$ iterations and $U_{n+1}$ the unitary implementing the $n$-th iteration, we have $U_n \neq U_k$ for $k\neq m$.
+Thus, while the definition is the same, at each iteration it is represented by a different unitary operator $U_n=U(p_{n+1},\phi_{n+1};p_n,\phi_n)$.
+Assuming each iteration of the map takes a finite amount of time, the appropriate way to interpret this mapping is that it is a inhomogeneous (in state space) vector field on $\mathbb{C}P^1$ or, analogously, on $\mathcal{H}$.

-As a result, iterates of $U$ directly implement the EBM on $\mathbb{C}P^1$.
-Reference \cite{Farm83} gives a detailed discussion on the map's dynamic properties.
-Here, we simply recall that, given an arbitrary initial point $(p_0,\phi_0)$, as a result of the dynamics, the point moves on a subset of the entire phase space.
-Thus, the natural measure, that results from the dynamics over infinite time, is a fractal object.
+Reference \cite{Farm83} gives a detailed discussion of the map's dynamic properties.
+Here, we simply recall that, given an arbitrary initial point $(p_0,\phi_0)$, as a result of the dynamics, the point moves on a subset of the entire state space.
+The natural measure, resulting from the dynamics over infinite time, is a fractal object.
 More accurately, the attractor has a uniform distribution over $\phi$ while it has the structure of an extended Cantor set with respect to $p$.
 See Fig. \ref{fig:BM_Attractor} for a plot of $10^7$ map iterates, illustrating the attractor's self-similar (fractal) structure.

 Moreover, its information dimension $d_I$ is known analytically: